-With a chocolate banana crepe, choose wines from Banyuls or Maury du Roussillon in red, pinot noir d' Alsace will be the right choice in white.
-Finally, sweet wines, but not sweet wines such as Muscat de Rivesaltes or Rasteau will suit.
+With a chocolate-banana pancake choose Banyuls or Maury du Roussillon wines in red, pinot noir d' Alsace will be the right choice in white.
+Finally, sweet wines, but not syrupy like Muscat de Rivesaltes or Rasteau will suit.

-A great classic of the late afternoon of winter, the one that makes gourmands salivate and remains a hit in the hearts of adults...
-I named the chocolate banana pancake!
-With sometimes flaked almonds for the crunchy side, this crepe warms, nourishes and fills the taste buds.
-Beyond being a success of the snack, it is a combination of complex flavours, fatty fruit, dry fruit, cocoa bean...
-The aromas are powerful and work very well together, so you should be careful when, at the time of adult snacking, you are looking for a wine to associate it with!
-You will have to choose among powerful, aromatic and not too sweet wines to avoid weighing down the sweetness of the pancake.
-Good news: these wines can be found in red, dry and sweet white.
+A great classic of winter afternoons, the one that makes gourmands salivate and remains a hit in the hearts of the greats...
+I named the chocolate-banana pancake!
+With sometimes slivered almonds for the crunchy side, this pancake warms, nourishes and fills the taste buds.
+Beyond being a taste success, it is a combination of complex tastes, fatty fruit, dried fruit, cocoa bean ...
+The aromasmes are powerful and work very well together, so you have to be careful when, at adult tasting time, you are looking for a wine to associate it with!
+You will have to choose among powerful, aromatic and not too syrupy wines so as not to weigh down the sweetness of the pancake.
+Good news: these wines can be found in red, dry and mellow white.

-To keep the sweetness and sugar of pancakes in the mouth, it is best to drink a light wine full of freshness, with a good balance.
-Let's choose sweet or semi-dry wines for a guaranteed delicacy, but let's avoid sweet wines that will be much too sweet!
+To keep the sweetness and sugar of the pancakes in the mouth, it is best to drink a light wine full of freshness, with a good balance.
+Let's choose sweet or semi-dry wines for an assured greediness, but let's avoid the sweet ones which will be much too sweet!

-Sparkling wines are also perfect with sugar pancakes, such as raw champagnes that are not very sweet, or dry sparkling wines.
+Sparkling wines are also perfect with sugar pancakes, such as brut champagnes which are not very sweet, or dry sparkling wines.

-And to be original, try a fruity rosé wine, such as a Muscat, or a sparkling rosé!
+And to be original, try a fruity rosé wine, like a Muscat, or a sparkling rosé!

-We could eat pancakes all year round!
-By the beach, in winter by the fire...
-They lend themselves to all seasons because they are so greedy, but the period in which we eat the most is the candlemas!
+Pancakes, we could eat them all year round!
+On the beach, in winter by the fire...
+They lend themselves to all seasons because they are so tasty, but the period when we eat the most is the candlemas!

 But where does this tradition come from?
-La Chandeleur is celebrated 40 days after Christmas.
-In the Christian tradition, it is the day of Jesus' presentation in the Temple.
-But like many religious holidays, it is originally a pagan holiday.
-The candlemas mark the period when the days are getting longer.
-We celebrated the return to the light with a candlelight walk and eating crêpes !
+Candlemas is celebrated 40 days after Christmas.
+In the Christian tradition, it is the day of the presentation of Jesus in the Temple.
+But like many religious festivals, it is originally a pagan festival.
+Candlemas mark the period when the days grow longer.
+We celebrated the return to light with a candlelight walk and by eating crêpes?!

-If at that time pancakes were synonymous with a solar disc, and therefore a return to the light, they are signs of delicacies for us today!
-For young and old....
+If at that time pancakes were synonymous with the sun disk, and thus the return to light, they are signs of delicacies for us today!
+For young and old alike...